acarcay/mnist_dl/README.md

-Of course, here is the English version of the README file for your MNIST project.

 MNIST Handwritten Digit Classification with PyTorch This project involves creating, training, and testing a simple Artificial Neural Network (ANN) to classify handwritten digits from the MNIST dataset using PyTorch.